Impulses to grow

 Circle of influence

-(Possible link: “Leading with focus – what the circle of influence teaches us about agency.”)
+Coming soon “Leading with focus – what the circle of influence teaches us about agency.”

 Impulses to Grow - Act